Beth Lyons speaks on...

 I was quite impressed by the process because it, for me, it showed that here was state recognition of what certainly most black and Indian and colored people knew of the horrors and the violence and the oppression of apartheid and the denial of rights to people.
 But what’s important about the TRC was that it was an official body actually recognizing this.

 I really wanted to be able to participate and make some contribution.
-I simply didn’t want to go as an observer and I remember at that point talking to a number of individuals trying to find out if they were a place to, to be part of it as an intern.
+I simply didn’t want to go as an observer and I remember at that point talking to a number of individuals trying to find out if there were a place to, to be part of it as an intern.
 Eventually, I was accepted as an intern in the Research Department in Cape Town under Charles Villa-Vicencio.

 I did a little work under (______) in the Legal Department and focused on two issues.
 One was the, the destruction of state documents by the apartheid regime, particularly in the years during the negotiations around the TEC, ni-, early ‘90s period, and the second thing I worked on was a very short briefing paper on amnesty and what had been the state reaction to, to amnesty particularly in Latin America . . .